NumEconCopenhagen/projects-2019-abs/README.md

 ## Introduction
-In this zip-folder you will find a portfolio containing our Dataproject, Modelproject and Examproject.
+In this zip-folder you will find a portfolio containing our Data Analysis Project, Model Analysis Project and Exam Project.
 Furthermore you will find at .txt-file containing documentation for the required peer feedback.

-## Dataproject
+## Data Analysis Project
-In our dataproject, we wish to conduct a graphical analysis of the relationship between unemployment and the number of refugees within different countries.
+In our data analysis project, we wish to conduct a graphical analysis of the relationship between unemployment and the number of refugees within different countries.

 All the extensions needed are included in the code, so no further installations are required.